jujinkim/web-hugo-source/content/post/use-utterances-comment-hugo.en.md

 &nbsp;Wow, Everythings are done!
 Just upload the generated files into the server and you may see the comment section that using GitHub.
 And, just leave a test comment and check that there is a new issue at GitHub repo with the comment!

 ---
-&nbsp;If your site have articles that GitHub users will visit frequently, try applying utterances now!
+&nbsp;If your site have posts that frequently visited by GitHub users, try applying utterances now!